texttest/BeeFriendly/README.md

 - newsletter
 - users

-For each one, named $SERVICE_NAME, start them in a separate window like this:
+For each one, named $SERVICE_NAME, start them in a separate window like this.
+Note that the Python version should be at most 3.9 currently.

 	cd $SERVICE_NAME/src
 	python3 -m $SERVICE_NAME